MehranDHN/KG4OPennResources/README.md

 }
 ```

-**Use Case**: Retrieve digital representations (e.g., file formats and URLs) for a manuscript named “MS Codex 1234”.
+**Use Case**: Retrieve digital representations (e.g., file formats and URLs) for a manuscript named “MS Codex 1234” and their related canvases.

 ### 3. List Resources by Creator
 This query finds all resources (manuscripts or digital resources) associated with a specific creator.